Abhishek-Bohra/Resume_Using_HTML/README.md

 Projects: Details various projects undertaken, including descriptions of their implementations and technologies used.
 <br>
 <hr>
-<b>Technology Used</b>:
+<b>Technology Used</b> :-
 HTML
 CSS (minimal styling)
 <br>
-Purpose: The purpose of this project is to create a visually appealing and informative digital resume that can be easily accessed and shared online, demonstrating the individual's qualifications, skills, and achievements effectively.
+Purpose :- The purpose of this project is to create a visually appealing and informative digital resume that can be easily accessed and shared online, demonstrating the individual's qualifications, skills, and achievements effectively.